destinmoulton/djblasterbundle/README.md

     * Serializing json responses in the AjaxController for the Angular AJAX calls
 * [knplabs/knp-snappy-bundle](https://github.com/KnpLabs/KnpSnappyBundle)
     * Generating report pdfs using wkhtmltopdf in the AdminReportsController
+* h4cc/wkhtmltopdf-amd64
+    * Provides the wkhtmltopdf binary
+* welp/mailchimp-bundle
+    * DJs are automatically subscribed to a mailchimp list when they start their show (duplicates are expunged)

 NOTE: wkhtmltopdf is ridiculously hard to get working on some server configurations.